Oregon Duck Jambalaya

 Remove lid and cook an additional 10 minutes.

-Serve with chopped parsley.
+Serve with chopped parsley and enjoy!

 Duck shouldn’t be an intimidating protein.
 You can find already cooked duck most often at Asian markets or your local Chinese restaurant.